Return of Title IV Funds

 Schools are required to determine Title IV funds that must be refunded based upon the percentage of the payment period completed prior to withdrawing.
-Title IV funds must be returned to the program based upon a tuition refund or if the student received an overpayment based upon costs not incurred but for which Title IV was received.

 Once the amount of Title IV financial aid that was not earned has been calculated, federal regulations require that the school return Title IV funds disbursed for the payment period or period of enrollment and used for institutional costs in the following order:

 - Subsidized Federal Direct Stafford Loans